compulim/react-define-as-custom-element/README.md

 );
 ```

-Note: you must mount exactly one instance of `<Portal>` in your React tree, where it will be receiving React context values from its ancestors.
+The `<Portal>` component must be mounted exactly once in your React app, where it will be receiving React context values from its ancestors.

 Then, in the HTML: